Home > Health & Fitness

 Other tests you have depend on your medical history and symptoms.

 Your back pain may not go away completely, or it may get more painful at times.
 Learn to take care of your back at home and how to prevent repeat episodes of back pain.
 This can help you continue with your normal activities.

-Your doctor may recommend measures to reduce your pain, including:
+Your provider may recommend measures to reduce your pain, including:

 These other health care providers may also help:

-If needed, your doctor may prescribe medicines to help with your back pain:
+If needed, your provider may prescribe medicines to help with your back pain:

-If your pain does not improve with medicine, physical therapy, and other treatments, your doctor may recommend an epidural injection.
+If your pain does not improve with medicine, physical therapy, and other treatments, your provider may recommend an epidural injection.